Sun Valley Church Holds Indoor Services Sunday Despite Recent Court Ruling

-LOS ANGELES (CBSLA) — A Sun Valley church plans to hold indoor services Sunday despite the most recent court ruling in an ongoing battle over COVID-19 restrictions.
+LOS ANGELES (CBSLA) — A Sun Valley church held indoor services on Sunday despite the most recent court ruling in an ongoing battle over COVID-19 restrictions.

 On Friday, Superior Court Judge James C. Chalfant ruled that Grace Community Church of the Valley could hold indoor worship with restrictions and set a hearing date for the preliminary injunction in September.